2007 was an exciting year for creative retail spaces. Two in particular that rang true for us were Bodega (Boston) and Grand Opening (NYC).

 Birdhead has been merging the gap between art and fashion since 2002, connecting like-minded people and providing an alternative to the norm.
 Their thought provoking designs subtly comment on social, environmental and cultural issues without sacrificing style.
 With those roots in mind, Birdhead has always printed locally on sweatshop-free shirts with water based inks.
 Also, next season every shirt will be printed on organic cotton.

-http://www.birdheaddesign.com/ will be donated to fund volunteer opportunities abroad for social and environmental change.
+For the month of December, in celebration of giving back, Birdhead is kicking it up a notch.
+All the sales from http://www.birdheaddesign.com/ will be donated to fund volunteer opportunities abroad for social and environmental change.
 They are calling this project "Chase the Rising Sun.”
 It was conceived with the vision of spreading awareness and taking initiative for the betterment of the world.

-LAB gallery on December 15 in Boston featuring new work by Michael Crigler, founder of Birdhead, Art Director of Street Attack, and owner of Prank Design.
+To launch this mission there will be an exhibition at LAB gallery on December 15 in Boston featuring new work by Michael Crigler, founder of Birdhead, Art Director of Street Attack, and owner of Prank Design.
 Check out some of their designs and invest your holiday spending cash into some cool shirts for a great cause.

 Tuesday, November 27, 2007